Liam Payne: 2019–2024: LP1 and planned second studio album

 Payne released the song "Stack It Up", featuring American rapper A Boogie wit da Hoodie, on 18 September 2019.
 In October 2019, Payne announced that his debut album, LP1, would be released on 6 December 2019.
 Several of Payne's previous single releases were included on the album's track list, and Payne released "All I Want (For Christmas)" on 25 October as the sixth single from the album.
 LP1 debuted at number 17 on the UK Albums Chart and number 111 on the Billboard 200.
 The album was certified gold in the United Kingdom and platinum in Canada.

 In April 2020, Payne began a weekly YouTube series.
 In July, he announced he would be launching The LP Show, a livestream series, with "Act 1" being a live-streamed concert.
 On 9 October 2020, Payne released Midnight Hour, a collaborative EP with producer Alesso.
 It was preceded by the single "Midnight", released that April.
 On 30 October 2020, Payne released "Naughty List", a Christmas single featuring Dixie D'Amelio.
 In August 2021, Payne released the single "Sunshine", which was featured in the film Ron's Gone Wrong.

 In May 2023, Payne announced that he was working on his second album.
 He planned his first solo tour, with dates for Latin America scheduled to take place in September 2023, but the tour was postponed after Payne was hospitalised in August 2023 with a kidney infection.
 Payne returned to music with the single "Teardrops", which was released on 1 March 2024.
 The single was co-written with NSYNC member JC Chasez.
-"Teardrops" did not chart upon release, but debuted at number 85 on the UK Singles Chart following his death in October 2024.
+"Teardrops" did not chart upon release, but debuted at number 85 on the UK Singles Chart following Payne's death in October 2024.
 On 28 October 2024, American musician Sam Pounds announced that Payne would be the featured artist on his single "Do No Wrong", to be released on 1 November 2024.
 However, a day later, he delayed the single, as he felt that it was not yet time.